By Marcelo Pereira, Business Developer

 The situation brings me back to one of the main points of the opening session at the summit: Organizations must be better at implementing and leveraging the solutions they invest in.

-Most patch management processes fail because of the poor implementation of solutions and internal misalignment.
+Most patch management solutions and processes fail because of the poor implementation of solutions and internal misalignment.
 Often organizations are unable to identify the existing capabilities and the add-ons that integrate with their existing solutions to maximize the investment and leverage those capabilities.
 That is the case with System Center 2012 Configuration Manager.
 While it is one of the most complete and most adopted solutions for client management in the market, it requires third-party solutions to fill in some of the gaps in its capabilities.
 One of those gaps is in the patch management of non-Microsoft applications.
 Configuration Manager offers strong support for patching Microsoft applications, but virtually none for patching third-party apps.

 Organizations that are using Configuration Manager and need to improve their patch management capabilities should assess the cost and risks associated with patching non-Microsoft applications, and thus evaluate solutions that can provide support in relation to content, visibility and prioritization.
 You can read the full Gartner report “Complementary Solutions for System Center 2012 Configuration Manager” here.